WHC2021SIC/WHC2021SIC-TeamMusicalArmband/README.md

 *Step 8:* Place the actuators in the sockets, and push gently so they all protrude a tiny bit on the inside of the armband.
 The figure below shows the actuators correctly in place, and the arms after they have been sligly bent inwards.
 <img alt="Actuators Installed" src="images/Building Process/Protrusion.jpg" width="1024x" height="auto"/>

 *Step 9:* Tape the top side of the actuators, pushing gently to ensure as much tape contact with the cardboard, ribbon and actuators.
-Cut the exess tape(depending on the width you used)
+Cut the excess tape (depending on the width you used).

 <img alt="Actuators Installed" src="images/Building Process/Tape.jpg" width="1024x" height="auto"/>